ibookerke/Notes/Sturdy/Computer Science/Computer Networks/Lecture 8 - Principles of Reliable Data Transfer.md

 ## Pipelined protocols
 pipelining: sender allows multiple, “in-flight” , yetto-be-acknowledged pkts
 - range of sequence numbers must be increased
-- buffering at sender and/or receive
+- buffering at sender and/or receiver

 3-packet pipelining increases utilization by a factor of 3!